blrzsvrzs/nucleolus/README.md

  * seed: integer, seed for randomization when generating certain types of games
  * disp: boolean, 1 to display information while running (default 0)
  * memo: boolean, 1 to switch to memory-saving implementation (default 0); as a rough guide, using 16 Gb memory only memo=1 works with ~n>28 for most games
+ * nlsu: boolean, 1 to switch off linear speed-up, that removes all coalitions in the linear span of the settled coalitions

 v.txt: being read only if type=0
  * containing coalitional values of a game separated by linebreaks